Abhinav-Kokkadan/Log-Analysis-and-Monitoring-Script/README.md

 # Log Analysis and Monitoring Script
-This script automates the analysis and monitoring of log files, fulfilling the requirements outlined in the DevOps Internship Assignment.
+This script automates the analysis and monitoring of log files, the DevOps  Assignment.
 Usage
 To use the script, run the following command: